-In this series, you will learn about one of the most used and widely accepted language.
+In this tutorial, we will go through c introduction.
+Wou will learn about one of the most used and widely accepted language.
 That is C language.
 At first, we will cover the basic concepts, then, we will move towards some advance concepts of c.
 At the end of this series, you will get some questions to test how much you learned.
 Let’s start the tutorial now.

 C is a general purpose high level language that was originally developed by Dennis M Ritchie, at Bell Labs between 1969 and 1973, for the UNIX operating system.
 C has become one of the most popular and widely used programming language.
 C has been standardised by the American National Standards Institute (ANSI) since 1989 and subsequently by International Organization for Standardisation(ISO).

 b.
 Size: Programmes written in c language is generally light weight.